-In the February issue of Quality Digest, Joseph M. Juran pointed out that quality needs to “scale up” if it is to remain a viable force in the next century.
+In an interview with Quality Digest, Joseph M. Juran pointed out that quality needs to “scale up” if it is to remain a viable force in the next century.
 In other words, quality must spread beyond its traditional manufacturing base.

 A major opportunity to do just that now exists, as Six Sigma enjoys a resurgence of interest among quality professionals and “data mining” is the hot topic among information systems professionals.
 Six Sigma involves getting 10-fold improvements in quality very quickly; data mining uses the corporate data warehouse, the institutional “memory,” to obtain information that can help improve business performance.

 The two approaches complement each other, but have differences as well.
 Data mining is a vaguely defined approach for extracting information from large amounts of data.
 This contrasts with the usual small data set analysis performed by quality engineers and statisticians.
 Data mining also tends to use automatic or semiautomatic means to explore and analyze the data.
 Again, this contrasts with traditional hands-on quality applications, such as control charts maintained by machine operators.
 Data mining for quality corresponds more closely with what Taguchi described as “off line” quality analysis.
 The idea is to tap into the vast warehouses of quality data kept by most businesses to find hidden treasures.
 The discovered patterns, combined with business process know-how, help find ways to do things better.

 Data-mining techniques tend to be more advanced than simple SPC tools.
 Online analytic processing and data mining complement one another.
 Online analytic processing is a presentation tool that facilitates ad hoc knowledge discovery, usually from large databases.
 Whereas data mining often requires a high level of technical training in computers and statistical analysis, OLAP can be applied by just about anyone with a minimal amount of training.